john-paul-keenan/kong/README.md

 ## Separating the Data Plane and Admin Plane

-In this part of the training, we will turn our kong2 node first into a data only node, then into an admin only node.
+In this part of the training, we will turn our kong node first into a data only node, then into an admin only node.

 ### Creating a Data only Node

-In your kong2 node, open kong.conf in a text editor<br />
+In your kong node, open kong.conf in a text editor<br />
 `vi etc/kong/kong.conf`<br />

 Find the value `admin_listen` and set its value to: